top of page

 A Transformative and Rewarding Process

 Capturing your life on paper is a transformative, once-in-a-lifetime experience.
-Clients tell me over and over again how rewarding and cathartic it was to finally put their struggles and triumphs into narrative form.
+Clients tell me over and over again how rewarding and cathartic it was to finally put their struggles and triumphs into a well-written book.

 For Wanda Broach-Butts, writing a memoir was a deeply challenging experience.
 She and her husband Ted took in a foster child whose history of severe trauma was not disclosed by the agency.
 The result was an unfathomable tragedy and a courtroom confrontation with the system that failed her.